 Bleaching facial hair is pain-free and effective.
 And because the strands remain intact on your face (no ripping or tugging), there's a lower risk of developing a bumpy rash or ingrown hairs with bleach.
 However, Thomas says bleaching peach fuzz can make your hair more sensitive to sunlight, which can cause pigmentation.
 She recommends you "avoid sun exposure for several days after treatment and use a good SPF 30 to 50 daily."
 If you do experience discoloration, she recommends "an SPF every day, an antioxidant every morning, and an AHA cream at night" to even tone.

 Precision epilators, like Braun Facespa Pro Facial Epilator, are handy devices that offer the same long-term results (around four weeks) as threading and waxing.
 However, unlike threading (and, in some cases, waxing), you're in complete control of the finish and can get the job done in the privacy of your own home.

 Treat Skin Post-Removal

 When peach fuzz has been, er, de-fuzzed, Thomas recommends using soothing, natural products, such as aloe vera to cool the skin and tone down the redness.
 If you can't face a makeup-free dash from the salon to the bathroom with a red halo on your chin and lip, try Oxygenetix Oxygenating Foundation ($66), Thomas's go-to.
-It's available in formulas that suit yellow and blue undertones, and it's infused with aloe and encourages cell repair.
+It's available in formulas that suit yellow and blue undertones, and it's infused with aloe and meant to encourage cell repair.
 If your chosen method is wax, hair removal cream, or cream bleach, avoid sun exposure for three to seven days and, as always, use an SPF to try to avoid reduce the risk of pigmentation.